Roswell Independent Schools

 - Work independently with very little supervision.

-Sitting, standing, lifting and carrying (up to 40 pounds), climbing stairs, reaching, squatting, kneeling, having full mobility of fingers/hands, and moving light furniture may be required, unless ADA accommodations have been mutually agreed on and does not create an undue hardship upon the district.
+Sitting, standing, lifting and carrying (up to 40 pounds), climbing stairs, reaching, squatting, kneeling, having full mobility of fingers/hands, and moving light furniture may be required.

 Safety and Health:

-Must know how to properly operate, or be willing to learn to operate, multi-media equipment including current technology as needed.
+Must know how to properly operate, or be willing to learn to operate, all multi-media equipment including current technology.

-Must be able to work within various degrees of noise and temperature.
+Must be able to work within various degrees of noise, temperature, and air quality.
 Interruptions of work are routine.
 Flexibility and patience are required.
 Must be self-motivated and able to complete job assignments without direct supervision.
 After hours work may be required.
-May make site or home visits as needed.
-May work under stressful conditions on occasion.
+May make site visits when needed and appropriate.
+Must be able to work under stressful conditions.

 Terms of Employment: